 - Europe: The European region holds the second largest share owing to the increasing geriatric population.
 The prevalence of the number of neurological diseases increases with age, including stroke, dementia, and Parkinson's disease.
 For instance, according to the National Center of Biological Information (NCBI), the age-standardized incidence of stroke in Europe ranged from 95 to 290/100,000 people per year.
 Thus, the rising geriatric population along with the increasing prevalence of age-related diseases is expected to propel the growth of the Asia-Pacific neurodiagnostic

-- Asia-Pacific: The Asia-Pacific region is anticipated to be the fastest-growing region in the global neurodiagnostic Direct marketing initiatives by the manufacturers to consumers are playing a substantial role in increasing the target audience and thus increasing the market size in this region.
+- Asia-Pacific: The Asia-Pacific region is anticipated to be the fastest-growing region in the global neurodiagnostic Direct market initiatives by the manufacturers to consumers are playing a substantial role in increasing the target audience and thus increasing the market size in this region.
 Also, new product launches by key players are contributing to the growth of the market.
 For instance, in March 2017, Hitachi, Ltd. (Japan), launched ECHELON Smart, a 1.5T superconductive MRI system.
 Thus, such strategies are likely to fuel the growth of the Asia-Pacific neurodiagnostic market.

-- Middle East & Africa: The market is expected to show the lowest growth due to limited access to treatment facilities and limited developments in technology.
+- Middle East & Africa: The neurodiagnostic market is expected to show the lowest growth due to limited access to treatment facilities and limited developments in technology.

 Neurodiagnostics Market Key Players

 - Siemens Healthineers (Germany)